Samsung's 5 million Galaxy S8 sales far below 2014's S4 peak

 After announcing 10 million in first-month sales for Galaxy S4, a company spokesman the following year said Galaxy S5 sales had reached 11 million in its first month.
 The S5 turned out to be a poorly reviewed dog of a product, with a sloppily insecure fingerprint system that didn't work well.
 Sales tanked and profits fell, despite positive-sounding announcements of initial first month shipments.

-The following year, Information Week noted that Samsung's S6 and S6 Edge "failed to break records," citing that despite shipping 10 million S6 units into the channel, Counterpoint Research had estimated that it had only sold about 9 million -- triple those of the S6 and S6 edge over the same period," according to Digital Trends.
+The following year, Information Week noted that Samsung's S6 and S6 Edge "failed to break records," citing that despite shipping 10 million S6 units into the channel, Counterpoint Research had estimated that it had only sold about Last year, analysts increased their first-month sales estimates for Galaxy S7 and S7 Edge "from 7 million units to 9 million — triple those of the S6 and S6 edge over the same period," according to Digital Trends.
 Yet if Samsung had sold 6 million S6 models the year before, triple that number would be 18 million, not 9 million, according to basic math.

 Last year, Vlad Savov wrote for the Verge that "Samsung's Galaxy S7 is outselling Apple's iPhone 6S in the US," citing data discovered in a comparison of the S7 launch and Apple's slowest quarter for sales.
 In reality, Apple's iPhone 6s sold 13 million units in 3 days at its launch, greater than three weeks of Samsung's S7 launch sales.